hajnalmt/home_dirs/README.md

 ## Nice to know
 I use vim as my default editor, so on the machine there should be vim and ssh installed.
-The repo contains a .vimrc, to have a something to edit the commit files.
+The repo contains a .vimrc, to have something to edit the commit files.

 Also I like to config my global git settings immediately.
 ```